htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     An integer value representing the number of seconds that the *condor_credd*, *condor_starter*, and *condor_schedd* daemons
-    will wait for valid credentials to be produced by a credential montior (CREDMON) service.
+    will wait for valid credentials to be produced by a credential monitor (CREDMON) service.
 The default value is 20.

 :macro-def:`CREDD_CACHE_LOCALLY`
     A boolean value that defaults to ``False``.
 When ``True``, the first